 But the advantages of education go far beyond economic benefits.
 For example, democracies need informed electorates of citizens who can independently find facts and build their own opinions.
 Only then can they fulfil their intended role and participate in political processes.
 And finally, people benefit from good training – indeed “Quality Education” as SDG 4 calls it – at a personal level.
 Because it opens doors to new opportunities: professionally and personally, alone and with others.
 The value of education can thus not be overstated.
 Conversely, when educational opportunities are forfeited, the material and non-material losses are significant.

 Promoting education is a key area of German development cooperation.
-The overall portfolio is around EUR 4 billion.
-In 2020 alone, KfW made around EUR 641 million in new commitments.
-A total of nearly 1.3 million children and young people will benefit from the measures, and a good portion of them live in crisis and conflict situations.
-Commitments in fragile contexts were quite significant in 2020 at more than EUR 145 million.
-In addition, with the total commitments from 2020, more than 200,000 people in vocational training will benefit from new or qualitatively improved training measures, including about 43% girls and women.
+The overall portfolio amounts to around EUR 4.9 billion, which is spread over 230 projects.
+In 2021 alone, KfW has made a good EUR 919 million in new commitments, with quality education as a primary and secondary objective.
+More than 2.2 million children and young people will benefit from the measures, a good portion of them in crisis and conflict countries, where around one fifth of the new commitments will flow in 2021.
+In addition, with the total commitments from 2021, almost 37,000 people in vocational education and training will benefit from new or qualitatively improved education measures, of which a good 47% are girls and women.